Exam Procedures

 • Contracts with or due diligence completed for third parties

-• Real estate loan sample to review flood documentation (flood determination, flood insurance, Notice to Borrower in Special Flood Hazard Area, borrower acknowledgment prior to loan closing, escrow, FEMA notifications)
+• Real estate loan sample to review flood documentation (flood determination, flood insurance, Notice to Borrower in Special Flood Hazard Area, borrower acknowledgment before loan closing, escrow, FEMA notifications)

 Questions to Consider